ethereumjs/ethereumjs-monorepo/packages/client/merge/README.md

 2. Goerli (`--network goerli`)
 3. (Upcoming) Mainnet (`--network mainnet`)

-However, we recommend running `ethereumjs` on `sepolia` network as its relatively young and light.
+However, we recommend running `ethereumjs` on `sepolia` network as it's a relatively young network that can be easily synced by the `ethereumjs` client.

 ## Sepolia testnet instructions